ionos-cloud/dim/dim-testsuite/README.md

 requirements
 ------------

-You need a running mysql instance with the following databases:
+You need a running mysql instance listening on 127.0.0.1:3307 with the following databases:

 ```
 create database dim;